Table of Contents

 You may be in a relationship feeling that you could do with some personal space.
 Alternatively, you may be thinking of starting a long-distance relationship or facing one with your existing partner.
 So, is distance good for your relationship?

-Some distance in your relationship can be good.
-It allows you the time and space to focus on your passions and interests.
-However, too much distance can make it challenging to maintain a connection with your partner.
-An example of that is a long-distance relationship.
+Some distance in a relationship is good, as it allows you the time and space to focus on your passions and interests.
+However, too much distance makes it challenging to maintain physical and emotional connection with your partner.

 In this article, we will see why some distance is good for a relationship.
 We will talk about the signs to recognise you need more space and how to talk about it with your partner.